 This is why Visual Composer is now fully compatible with the Gutenberg editor.
-This means that you will have two options available:
+This means that you will have several options available:

 - Use Gutenberg editor within your Visual Composer layout;

 - Add Visual Composer templates in your Gutenberg layout;

 - Disable/Enable Gutenberg editor (in case you wish to stick to the WordPress Classic editor.)

 Note: In order to access Gutenberg editor, you will need to have Gutenberg editor installed on your WordPress site.

 For the Premium users of the Visual Composer Website Builder, we offer an element ‘Gutenberg’ which can be downloaded from the Hub.
 Once downloaded, it can be inserted anywhere in your Visual Composer layout.

 Important: With Visual Composer, you can insert an unlimited number of Gutenberg editor blocks within the same layout.